The Bronze Horseman

 Of the infantry and calvary,

-In their formation gracefully rippling
+In their formation gracefully waving

 Their tattered flags of victory,